Logistics for a side trip to Canada from Grand Teton National Park

 A lot of driving in Canada is the same as in the U.S.

 Your current U.S. driver license is valid in Canada.
 You drive on the same side of the road, must wear a seatbelt, not talk on your cell phone while you drive and you dial the same 911 in an emergency.
-(But you do not call 911 in every country.)
+(But you do not call 911 in every country in the world.)

 Yup, you guessed it, traffics lights are the same red on the top, yellow in the center and green on the bottom.